MicrosoftDocs/dynamics-365-ai/ai-docs/sales/assistant.md

 2. **Actions area**: Provides convenient links to help you complete whatever action the card is recommending.
 The type of links and number of links (up to two) vary by card type.
 More information: [Insight cards reference](action-cards-reference.md)

-3. **Snooze**: Select the clock icon to hide the card temporarily.
-The snooze time varies by card type.
+3. **Snooze**: The snooze time varies by card type.
+All the high priority and cards of type Today will be snoozed for 1 hour, and all other cards will be snoozed for 24 hours.
 After the snooze time expires, the card will again be visible.
-The snooze time varies from 5 minutes to 12 hours, depending on the type of card.

 4. **Dismiss**: Select this button to dismiss the card permanently, regardless of whether you've completed the action it recommends.